ben-greenberg/industrial_training/gh_pages/_source/session3/Workcell-XACRO.md

     </launch>
     ```

- 1. Check the updated URDF in RViz, using the launch file you just created:
+ 1. Source your environment `source ~/catkin_ws/devel/setup.bash` then check the updated URDF in RViz, using the launch file you just created:

     `roslaunch myworkcell_support urdf.launch`
+^^^Received this warning while running: "xacro: in-order processing became default in ROS Melodic.
+You can drop the option." ^^^

     * Set the 'Fixed Frame' to 'world' and add the RobotModel and TF displays to the tree view on the left, to show the robot and some transforms.
     * Try moving the joint sliders to see the UR5 robot move.